leto/tushfaucet/README.md

-# Zcash Testnet Faucet
+# TUSH Faucet

-A Django app that dispenses testnet TAZ to transparent and shielded addresses.
+A Django app that dispenses testnet HUSH, known as TUSH, to transparent and shielded addresses.
 Accepts donations as well.

 ## Initial setup instructions: